-- Dual benefit of endowment policy & whole life policy.
+- The dual benefit of endowment policy & whole life policy.

-- Simple reversionary bonus & Additional bonus enhance the maturity benefit.
+- A simple reversionary bonus & Additional bonus enhance the maturity benefit.

-- Option to receive the death benefit & maturity benefit in instalments
+- Option to receive the death benefit & maturity benefit in installments

 - Premium paying terms & frequency can be selected as per convenience.